queryluke/masseffect-5e-data/data/rules/casting-a-spell.md

 Your attack bonus with a spell attack equals your spellcasting ability modifier + your proficiency bonus.

 Most spells that require attack rolls involve ranged attacks.
-Remember that you have disadvantage on a ranged attack roll if you are within 2 meters of a hostile creature that can see you and that isn't incapacitated.
+Remember that you have disadvantage on a ranged attack roll if you are within <me-distance length="5" /> of a hostile creature that can see you and that isn't incapacitated.